Cooling Program for Southern Africa

 State of implementation/results

-• Exchanges with national standard institutions on the nationalisation of the regional Southern African Development Community Minimum Energy Performance Standards for ACs took place.
+• Exchanges with national standard institutions on the nationalisation of the regional Southern African Development Community Minimum Energy Performance Standards for air conditioners took place.
+Final Minimum Energy Performance Standards were published in Botswana and Namibia.

-• A training on safe handling of natural refrigerants/R290 ACs has been conducted in a training center in Eswatini.
+• A training on safe handling of natural refrigerants (specifically R290, propane) air conditioners was conducted at a training center in Eswatini.
+In addition, nine R290 trainings were implemented in Namibia.

-• Refrigeration and Air Conditioning trainers of the partner countries were trained on the safe use and handling of natural refrigerants during the Cool Training (www.green-cooling-initiative.org/…) in Germany for two weeks in 10/2022.
+• Refrigeration and Air Conditioning trainers in the partner countries were trained on the safe use and handling of natural refrigerants through the Cool Training Programme (see www.green-cooling-initiative.org/…) in Germany for two weeks in October 2022.

-• Representatives of the NOU of the partner countries participated at the Global Green Cooling Network Meeting in 07/2022 in Bangkok, Thailand, which was organised to fit regarding time and place to the Open-ended Working Group (OEWG) 44 of the Montreal Protocol.
+• Representatives of the NOU of the partner countries participated at the Global Green Cooling Network Meeting in July 2022 in Bangkok, Thailand, which was organised back to back to the 44th Open-ended Working Group (OEWG) of the Montreal Protocol.

 Latest Update: